Register New Document Types With a Corresponding Editor

 The next call to the Studio Pro API in src/main/index.ts registers an editor for the document type.
 This does the following:

-editorentry point of the extension to the document type, so the editor is shown when users interacts with the document in Studio Pro (for example, through the App Explorer or Find Results). - This editor is shown as a tab, but you can also configure it to be shown as a modal dialog.
+editorentry point of the extension to the document type, so the editor appears when users interact with the document in Studio Pro (for example, through the App Explorer or Find Results) - Displays the editor as a tab, though you can also configure it to display as a modal dialog

-- Icons for both the light and dark themes are registered; these icons appear wherever a document icon is needed.
+- Registers icons for both the light and dark themes; these icons appear wherever a document icon is needed

 Changes in the Editor

-In src/ui/editor.tsx, the first highlighted block of code listens for changes to documents to ensure the most recent version of the currently active document is shown.
-Note that the document can be changed outside the currently open editor, either by calls to the custom blob document API, or by Studio Pro operations like Undo.
+In src/ui/editor.tsx, the first highlighted block of code listens for changes to documents.
+This ensures the most recent version of the currently active document appears.
+The document can change outside the currently open editor, either through calls to the custom blob document API or through Studio Pro operations like Undo.

-In the next highlighted block, document contents are fetched whenever a new document is opened or an existing document is updated.
+In the next highlighted block, document contents are fetched whenever a new document opens or an existing document updates.

-We then provide a way to save changes.
+The code then provides a way to save changes.

 Update Build and Manifest Files

-Highlighted text in build-extension.mjs and manifest.json shows changes necessary to ensure the editor entry point is built and loaded properly.
+The highlighted text in build-extension.mjs and manifest.json shows the changes necessary to ensure the editor entry point builds and loads properly.

 Extensibility Feedback

-If you would like to provide us with additional feedback, you can complete a small survey.
+If you would like to provide us with additional feedback, you can complete a short survey.

 Any feedback is appreciated.